Shashwat98/HCI-helloWorld/README.md

 # HCI - Working with AI APIs
 A Mini Coding assignment to work with AI APIs

 This Python application utilizes Hugging Face's API to generate text using the GPT-2 model, which is one of the popular generative models.
-The application sends a simple prompt ("Hello World, this is a test of the Hugging Face API.") to the model and receives a generated response, which is then printed.
+The application sends a simple prompt to the model and receives a generated response, which is then printed.

 2. Prerequisites
 Hugging Face Account: You must have a Hugging Face account to generate an API token.